Scientific name: Vespa crabro

 They do this by scraping wood from, trees, buildings etc. and mixing it with their saliva to form a pulp.
 This is then shaped with the jaws to create the walls of the nest.

-Unlike common wasps hornets fly after dark provided there is light to guide them.
+Unlike common wasps which fly by day, hornets fly by day and after dark, provided there is light to guide them.
 They will fly to lighted windows, and buzz around security lights at any hour of the night.